 Procurement in co-manufacturing operation

-Components for co-manufacturing operation can be procured in two ways:
+Components for co-manufacturing operation can be procured in three ways:

-- Buy/Sell of products: Select when components and semi-finished products listed in a co-manufacturing production operation are sold to co-manufacturer.
+- Sell components - Buy finished products: Select when components and semi-finished products listed in a co-manufacturing production operation are sold to co-manufacturer.
 The finished or semi-finished product is then bought from the co-manufacturer.
+In this procurement mode, co-manufacturing suppliers also require a customer entry which DEAR will generate automatically.
+The co-manufacturer is the owner of the components, not the merchant, and the cost of the finished product does not include the cost of the components.

 When to transfer finished products to storage location